awslabs/data-on-eks/website/docs/ai-ml/ray.md

 *Source: https://docs.ray.io/en/latest/cluster/kubernetes/index.html*

-## Deploying the Example
+## Deploying the Examples

 In this [example](https://github.com/awslabs/data-on-eks/tree/main/ai-ml/ray/terraform), you will provision Ray Cluster on Amazon EKS using the KubeRay Operator.
-The example also demonstrates the use of Karpenter of autoscaling of worker nodes for job specific Ray Clusters.
+The examples also demonstrates the use of Karpenter of autoscaling of worker nodes for job specific Ray Clusters.

 ![RayOnEKS](img/ray-on-eks.png)